johnvenkiah/CI_PP4_John_Venkiah/README.md

 ### Epic 1: Core functionality - User Stories

 1. As a user, I can perform a search so that a list of items for sale is generated

 2. As a user, I can refine my search so that the results display items in a specific location or category.

 3. As a user, I can click on an item so that I can view its details

-4. As a user, If I am not signed in, I am prompted to sign in/up if I click on any of the links or buttons restricted to logged in users
+4. As a user, If I am not signed in, I am redirected to sign in/up if I click on any of the links or buttons restricted to logged in users

 ### Epic 2: User Authentication - User Stories

 5. As a user, I can sign up, so that I can utilise the full functionality of the website

-6. As a registered user, i would like my login info and the ability to edit personal ads be restricted to me only
+6. As a registered user, i would like my login info and the ability to edit my personal ads be restricted to me only
 7. As a registered user, I can receive a new password if it is forgotten, so that i can login to the site again

 ### Epic 3: Features for logged in users - User Stories

 8. As a registered user, I would like to see a “Sign in/Sign Out” option, so that i can sign in or out

-9. As a user, I can clearly see my login status so that I can tell whether I am signed in or not
-10. As a logged in user, I can click on “send message”, so that I can communicate with buyers/sellers
+9. .
+As a logged in user, I can click on “send message”, so that I can communicate with buyers/sellers

-11. As a logged in user, i can save ads to a “saved” list so that I can easily view them later
+10. As a logged in user, i can save ads to a “saved” list so that I can easily view them later

 ### Epic 4: User Profiles - User Stories

-12. As a registered user, I can create edit or remove a user profile, so that I and others can easily view my ads and personal info
+11. As a registered user, I can create edit or remove a user profile, so that I and others can easily view my ads and personal info

-13. As a registered user, I can view other buyers or sellers profiles
+12. As a registered user, I can view other buyers or sellers profiles

-14. As a registered user, I can view other sellers ads on their profiles
+13. As a registered user, I can view other sellers ads on their profiles

 ### Epic 5: The Ad Detail Page - User Stories

-15. As a user, I can view a picture and a description of the item on the Ad Detail page
+14. As a user, I can view a picture and a description of the item on the Ad Detail page

-16. As a registered user, I can view options to post and edit ads, so that I can create, read, update and delete my ad
+15. As a registered user, I can view options to post and edit ads, so that I can create, read, update and delete my ad
-17. As a logged in user, I can mark my item as sold, so that other users are aware of this
+16. As a logged in user, I can mark my item as sold, so that other users are aware of this

-### Epic 6: The Message Window - User Stories

-18. As a registered user, I can contact seller via the ad (Not fully functional yet)

-### Epic 7: The Contact Page - User Stories
+### Epic 6: The Contact Page - User Stories

-19. As a user, I can view a contact page so that I can easily contact the site owner if needed, whether I am registered or not
+17. As a user, I can view a contact page so that I can easily contact the site owner if needed, whether I am registered or not

-### Epic 8: Admin/Site-Owner Functionality - User Stories
+### Epic 7: Admin/Site-Owner Functionality - User Stories

-20. As a site owner, I can access an admin page, where I can view all ads and profiles, and delete them if necessary
+18. As a site owner, I can access an admin page, where I can view all ads and profiles, and delete them if necessary
-21. As a site owner, I receive an email when users submit the contact form, so that I can reply to them
+22. As a site owner, I receive an email when users submit the contact form, so that I can reply to them